MozillaHive/hive-contributor-guide/README.md

 * new **ideas**, **tools** and **approaches to learning**
 * **connecting young people to opportunity** through productive, social experiences.

 Hive NYC creates a distributed learning laboratory where innovations are both developed and spread.
-Activities take place in multiple locations across the city, involving a diversity of participants—all focused on making learning more connected. ***This is a network of people and opportunities.***
+Activities take place in multiple locations across the city, involving a diversity of participants—all focused on making learning more connected.

+***Hive NYC is a network of people and opportunities.***